0xCUB3/wBlock/README.md

 **Q: How does wBlock compare to other Safari ad blockers?**
 A: Check out our detailed [comparison guide](Adblock_Comparison.md) comparing wBlock to uBlock Origin Lite, AdGuard for Safari, and Wipr.

-**Q: Why do I need to re-enroll in TestFlight for macOS?**
-A: Apple's review process has been challenging.
-The current public build is broken, but the alpha build is stable.
-This is the last time you'll need to switch—the App Store release is pending approval.

 **Q: Can I use my own filter lists?**
-A: Yes! wBlock supports any AdGuard-compatible filter list.
+A: Yes! wBlock supports any AdGuard-compatible filter list and many more.
 Just add the URL in the Custom Filter Lists section.

 **Q: Does wBlock slow down Safari?**
 A: No. wBlock uses Safari's native content blocking API, which is extremely efficient.
 It uses only ~40 MB of RAM at idle and has minimal performance impact.